riskergo/Javascript/README.md

-A repository that contains javascript learning
+A repository that contains Javascript learning